NitishKumar078/Chrome_Ext-React_Boilerplate/README.md

 Once your project is created, you can run the following commands:

 ### `npm run dev`
-Starts the development server with watch mode and automatic extension reloading.
+Starts the Webpack development server with watch mode and automatic extension reloading.
 Perfect for active development.

 ### `npm run build`
-Creates an optimized production build in the `dist` folder, ready for packaging and publishing to the Chrome Web Store.
+Creates an optimized production build using Webpack in the `dist` folder, ready for packaging and publishing to the Chrome Web Store.

-### `npm run preview`
-Serves the production build locally for testing before publishing.

 ## 📁 Project Structure